smartprocure/topology-runner/README.md

 topology fails or succeeds.
 An "error" or "done" event will be emitted when the DAG either fails to complete or sucessfully completes.
 Note that the outputted snapshot is mutated internally for efficiency and should not be modified.

+To gracefully shut down a topology call the `stop` function and handle the abort signal in your run functions.

 ```typescript
 import { runTopology, DAG, Spec } from 'topology-runner'